Bit-Quill/opensearch-project-sql/docs/user/ppl/functions/string.rst

 Description
 >>>>>>>>>>>

 Usage: REVERSE(str) returns reversed string of the string supplied as an argument.
-Returns NULL if the argument is NULL.

 Argument type: STRING